cwylcu080903/LEAD-EA/README.md

 # LEAD-EA
-This repository is associated with the paper titled "Learning from Elites: LLM-Driven Automated Design of Evolutionary Algorithms for the Job Shop Scheduling Problem with Sequence-Dependent Setup Times".
+This repository is associated with the paper titled **"Learning from Elites: LLM-Driven Automated Design of Evolutionary Algorithms for the Job Shop Scheduling Problem with Sequence-Dependent Setup Times"**.

 The corresponding manuscript is currently under review, and the code will be made publicly available upon acceptance.